yangfangs/physpetools/docs/docs/index.md

 4. Do multiple sequence alignment by call Muscle.

-5. Concatenate conserved proteins by Physpe.
+5. Concatenate conserved proteins by PhySpeTree.

 6. Select conserved blocks by Call Gblosks.